-- (i) tests which are performed in a simulation environment; - (ii) functional production tests, which are done as a last step of the production process (phase 3) and, in case TOE delivery is at the end of phase 4, additionally done as a last step of IC Packaging.
-These tests are done for every chip to check its correct functionality; - (iii) characterization tests, which were used to determine the behaviour of the chip with respect to different operating conditions and - (iv) special verification tests for security functions which were done with samples of the TOE.
+- tests which are performed in a simulation environment, - functional production tests, which are done as a last step of the production process (phase 3) and, in case TOE delivery is at the end of phase 4, additionally done as a last step of IC Packaging.
+These tests are done for every chip to check its correct functionality, - characterization tests, which were used to determine the behaviour of the chip with respect to different operating conditions and - special verification tests for security functions which were done with samples of the TOE.

 The developer tests cover all security functions and all security mechanisms as identified in the functional specification and the high level design.
-Chips from the production sites in both Kofu and HISEE (see annex A of this report) were used for tests.
+Chips from the production site in Naka (see annex A of this report) were used for tests.

-The evaluators could repeat the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site.
+The evaluators repeated the tests of the developer either using the library of programs and tools delivered to the evaluator or at the developers site.
 They performed independent tests to supplement, augment and to verify the tests performed by the developer by sampling.
 Besides repeating exactly the developers tests, test parameters were varied and additional analysis was done.
 Security features of the TOE realised by specific design and layout measures were checked by the evaluators during layout inspections.

-The evaluators gave evidence that the actual version of the TOE (Version 01 with production line indicator "2" or "4" for Kofu and "8" for HISEE provides the security functions as specified.
+The evaluators gave evidence that the actual version of the TOE (Version 01 with IC manufacturer's ID number 4870 for Naka) provides the security functions as specified.
 The test results confirm the correct implementation of the TOE security functions.